General Taxi/Transport Questions

 3. Does Uber work in Peru?
 What taxi apps can I use in Peru?

 Yes, Uber does work in Peru.
 You can use your same account.
+However Peruhop one of the premier tourist buses here, advises against using Uber.
 Other taxi applications that work in Peru are Beat, Easy Taxi, Cabify, and if you lack internet data you can also call 355-5555 (Taxi Satelital) at any time.

 4. Are street taxis safe in Peru?